mariuszmarzec/cheatDay/README.md

 <img src="images/architecture.png" width="1000"/>

 ## MVI and Store
 Architecture is built upon my own implementation of MVI.
+More about in my other repository - [QuickMVI](https://github.com/mariuszmarzec/QuickMVI).
 Whole concept is based on `Store` class wrapped into android view model.
 To fire any action everything you need is declaring intent method which trigger actions.
 Reducer and sideEffect are tied closely with fired action.